 Bethlehem’s historic district takes on a special glow during the holiday season.
 Join in a guided walking tour around the centuries old buildings to find out about the city’s Christmas traditions, architecture and origins of the famous Bethlehem Star.
 A guide in period dress leads the tour, which departs from the Historic Bethlehem Visitor Center multiple times throughout the day until December 26.

-Board an open-air trolley for a nighttime tour of the lights and decorations of downtown Bethlehem.
-Trolleys depart every half hour with rides scheduled for December 11, 18 and 19.
+Board an open-air carriage for a tour of the lights and decorations of downtown Bethlehem.
+Rides depart every 20 minutes.

 Reminiscent of a traditional German market, Christmas Huts on Main are a staple of the season in Bethlehem.
 Spread all around the historic district, the charming outposts feature unique vendors overflowing with one-of-a-kind gifts.
-The huts are open Thursday through Sunday from November 11 until December 26.
+The huts are open Thursday through Sunday until December 24.

 Businesses along Main Street and Broad Street compete for the best window decorations.
 Take a walk around town to see offerings then vote for your favorite.
 The public gets into the action with the Gingerbread Games.
 The heated competition will have entrants creating 2-foot gingerbread houses with their own creative twist.
-Entries will be on display around the Main Street and Colonial Industrial Quarter from December 1 to 21.
-Voting takes place at getdowntownbethlehem.com with a $100 gift certificate up for grabs.
+Entries will be on display around the Main Street and Colonial Industrial Quarter.

-Later on, you can conspire as you dream by the fire with our Fireside Getaway in the Christmas City.
-Snuggle up in a guest room with a cozy fireplace for two nights and enjoy the sights of Bethlehem.
-The package includes a plate of house made cookies and a handcrafted Moravian star stained glass ornament as a keepsake.
+Later on, you can conspire as you dream by the fire.
+Snuggle up in a guest room with a cozy fireplace and enjoy the sights of Bethlehem.
 Check availability and book a getaway today to enjoy holiday activities in the Lehigh Valley.